-Recipients must report program income quarterly on Form SF-425 and in the BIP Quarterly Performance Progress Report (PPR).
+Recipients must report program income on Form SF-425 and in the MM Performance Progress Report (PPR).
 How program income is reported on the SF-425 depends upon whether the recipient uses the Additive, Cost-Sharing, or Deductive Method for utilizing program income.
-On the Quarterly PPR, recipients report total program income in Questions 1 and 2b of the Activity Based Expenditures section, consistent with the way that they report program income and expenditures on the SF-425.
+On the PPR, recipients report total program income consistent with the way that they report program income and expenditures on the SF-425.